xniuuu/SparseTensorComputations/README.md

 ![alt text](https://github.com/xniuuu/SparseTensorComputations/blob/main/bitif.png)

-*Edit 18.10.2023: There are currently three main files, as I was benchmarking different hyperparameters settings simultaneously.
+**Edit 18.10.2023**: There are currently three main files, as I was benchmarking different hyperparameters settings simultaneously.
 A rework where only one main file is needed will follow soon.